rcsoccersim/manual/source/coach.rst

 Defining Rules
 ------------------------------------------------

-The definition of rules is an important part in CLang, so it will be looked at in more detail in this section.
+The definition of rules is an important part of CLang, so it will be looked at in more detail in this section.
 Remember that a rule consists of a condition and a list of directives, which again contain actions.